 There are four candles on the Advent wreath.
-Three are purple, and they are first lit on the first, second, and fourth Sundays of Advent.
+Three are purple and lit on the first, second, and fourth Sundays of Advent.
 The pink candle is lit on the third Sunday of Advent, which we call Gaudete Sunday.
-On that Sunday, in addition to the pink candle, the priest wears a pink vestment, which he might refer to as rose.
-But rose, from this writer's perspective, is a shade of pink.
+On that Sunday, in addition to the pink candle, the priest wears a pink vestment, which he might refer to as “rose.”

-Gaudete is a word that means "Rejoice!" and we rejoice on Gaudete Sunday, because we are halfway through Advent.
-Some people have the custom of throwing "Gaudete" parties, and this is also a traditional day on which Christmas carolers begin caroling door-to-door.
+Gaudete is a word that means “rejoice,” and we rejoice on Gaudete Sunday because we are halfway through Advent.
+Some people have the custom of throwing Gaudete parties, and this is also a day on which Christmas carolers may begin caroling door-to-door.

 Is it wrong to sing Christmas songs during Advent?

-Wrong?
-No, not immoral or anything.
-But there are a lot of great Advent hymns and songs: "O Come O Come Emmanuel,” “Come Thou Long Expected Jesus,” “O Come Divine Messiah,” “Come Thou Fount,” “Hark!
-A Thrilling Voice is Sounding"
+No, but there are a lot of great Advent hymns and songs, such as “O Come O Come Emmanuel,” “Come Thou Long Expected Jesus,” “O Come Divine Messiah,” “Come Thou Fount,” “Hark!
+A Thrilling Voice is Sounding.”

 (Story continues below)